 As a defender against all forms of evil, including disease, one could also call upon Sutugius for health purposes – his fires will burn away illness or cauterize the wound.
 This form of healing is not subtle, as it calls on destruction to create a different circumstance for health, so it may not be suitable in all situations.
 Use your best judgment.

-In Bonâ Bannobrogi, I will be exploring Sutugius as the Deuos of our first Îuoi of Amman Messous, Ounogenion (the Lamb Birthing), which takes place on 1 Edrinios.
+In Bonâ Bannobrogi, I will be exploring Sutugius as the Deuos of our first Îuoi of Amman Messous, Lohitik, which takes place on 1 Edrinios or the Spring Equinox.
 I hope to write more about this association in future posts at the Bonâ Bannobrogi website, which you can check out through the blog post here.

 (As usual, all posts on this blog are interpreted using the Viduveletia Celtic divination system, unless otherwise noted)